dvarnai/simillimum/README.md

 -Implement a Socket extension without Boost dependencies<br/>
 -Use the Boyer-Moore-Horspool algorithm for strstr/stristr<br/>
 -Review all string handling functions and use a faster algorithm where possible<br/>
--Swap the MySQL connector to the connector of MariaDB<br/>
 -Convert more gamedata to use dynamic offsets<br/>
 -Expose Trie iteration to plugins<br/>
 -Major improvements to the default plugins<br/>